 Sitting on the shores of beautiful Lake Michigan, Chicago is one of the most popular tourist destinations in the United States.
 And for good reason: it’s a home to some of the world’s best architecture, culture, food, and experiences.
-Base yourself at HI Chicago hostel, conveniently located in the downtown Loop area, and you’ll have a prime jumping-off point to discover all Chicago has to offer.
+Base yourself at HI Chicago hostel, conveniently located in the downtown Loop area, and you’ll have a prime jumping-off point to discover all the best places to visit in Chicago.
 Here’s our guide to what to do in Chicago if it’s your first time visiting.

 Explore the architecture

 Dubbed the birthplace of modern architecture, Chicago has buildings designed by the most famous architects of the 20th century, including Frank Lloyd Wright, Daniel Burnham, and John Root.
 Chicago’s architecture boom started with the Chicago Fire of 1871, which destroyed much of the city.
 From the ashes, a new city rose, including the world’s first skyscraper in 1885.
 From there, Chicago continued to grow, becoming a grand city with a postcard-perfect skyline.
 Take in the sweeping views of the entire city from Lake Michigan or the Chicago River, or get a street-level view of the city’s intricate architectural details on a walking tour downtown.